apache/flink-kubernetes-operator/README.md

 # flink-kubernetes-operator
 Temporary repository for Flink Kubernetes Operator.
-The content will be moved to OSS repo once created and IPR.
+The content will be moved to OSS repo once created an IPR.
+Check [FLIP-212](https://cwiki.apache.org/confluence/display/FLINK/FLIP-212%3A+Introduce+Flink+Kubernetes+Operator) further info.

 ## How to Build
 ```